Petite Maman: Release

 Petite Maman had its world premiere at the 71st Berlin International Film Festival in March 2021, where Neon bought North American distribution rights to the film the same day.
 A week later, MUBI acquired the distribution rights for the UK, Ireland and Turkey.
 It was released in France on 2 June 2021, by Pyramide Distribution.

 The film screened at the Toronto International Film Festival in September 2021.
 It also screened at the 2021 San Sebastián International Film Festival, where it won the Audience Award.

 In February 2023, The Criterion Collection announced the film would be joining the collection in May that year.

 Critical reception

 Petite Maman received critical acclaim.
 On Metacritic, the film holds a rating of 93 out of 100, based on 37 critics, indicating "universal acclaim".
 English film critic Mark Kermode called it his favourite film of 2021, writing: "Whether you are six or 60, this astonishingly insightful and heartbreakingly hopeful cinematic poem will pierce your heart, broaden your mind and gladden your soul, even as you wipe away tears."
 In June 2025, IndieWire ranked the film at number 55 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In 2022, the film received 13 votes for Sight and Sounds poll of the greatest films of all time, the most votes that any film from the 2020s received, and tied with several other classics, such as Grave of the Fireflies, Napoléon, Star Wars and Intolerance.